quintel/documentation/docs/main/heat-networks.md

 ![Hourly district heating demand](/img/docs/20200213_hourly_district_heating_demand.png)

 ### Supply
-The user can set the installed capacities of various heating sources in the 'Supply' tab.
+You can set the installed capacities of various heating sources in the 'Supply' tab.
 The ETM distinguishes between two types of heat sources:
 * 'Must-run' sources
 * Dispatchable sources